pschaus/LINFO1121/source/part1/complexity.rst

 This example shows us the main difference between :math:`\mathcal{O}` and :math:`\sim`: tilde keeps the multiplicative factor.

-There is another difference: tilde provides a *reached* bound.
-For example: according to the definition of :math:`\mathcal{O}`, we have that
+There is another difference: tilde provides a *tight* (achieved) bound.
+For example, according to the definition of :math:`\mathcal{O}`, we have:

 * :math:`n \in \mathcal{O}(n)`
 * :math:`n \in \mathcal{O}(n^2)`
 * :math:`n \in \mathcal{O}(2^n)`

-because :math:`n`, :math:`n^2` and :math:`2^n` all eventually become "bigger" than :math:`n`.
-Now, we have that
+because :math:`n`, :math:`n^2`, and :math:`2^n` all eventually upper-bound :math:`n`.
+However, we have:

-* :math:`n \sim n` (of course ...)
+* :math:`n \sim n` (of course)
 * :math:`n \not\sim n^2`
 * :math:`n \not\sim 2^n`

-because the limit of the latter two functions tends to 0, not 1!
+because the limit of the ratio for the latter two functions tends to 0, not 1!

-There are other more subtle differences, which we will discuss in exercises.
+There are other more subtle differences, which we will discuss in the exercises.

 Best case, worst case, average case
 ====================================